qianyi-zhang/temp/content/authors/admin/_index.md

 ## About Me

-Qianyi Zhang is a candidate PH.D. of robotics at Institute of Robotics and Automatic Information System, Nankai University, China, and also a visiting student of the Department of Computer Science of University College London.
-His research interests include motion planning of mobile robots, decision-making of autonomous vehicles, game theory for human-robot interaction, and reinforcement learning in robot navigation.
+Qianyi Zhang is a PH.D. student at Institute of Robotics and Automatic Information System of Nankai University, China (Service Robot Lab), and also a visiting PH.D. student of the Department of Computer Science of University College London (Robot Perception and Learning Lab).